mjwelchphd/demeler/README.md

 # Demeler Gem

-### Copyright (c) 2017 Michael J Welch, Ph.D. mjwelchphd@gmail.com
+**Copyright (c) 2017 Michael J Welch, Ph.D. <mjwelchphd@gmail.com>**

+_NOTE: I appologize that the documentation isn't better than it is, but I'm running way behind in my work trying to make this into a gem in order to preserve and share it._

 All files in this distribution are subject to the terms of the MIT license.

 This gem builds HTML code on-the-fly.
-The advantages are: (1) HTML code is properly formed with respect to tags and nesting; and (2) the code is dynamic, i.e., values from an object containing data (if used) are automatically extracted and inserted into the resultant HTML code, and (3) if there are errors, the error message is generated also.
+The advantages are:

+1. HTML code is properly formed with respect to tags and nesting;
+2. the code is dynamic, i.e., values from an object containing data (if used) are automatically extracted and inserted into the resultant HTML code; and
+3. if there are errors, the error message is generated also.

 The French word démêler means "to unravel," and that's sort of what this gem does.
 Démêler is pronounced "day-meh-lay."
 It unravels your inputs to form HTML code.
 The diacritical marks are not used in the name for compatibility.